Indian capital running out of medical oxygen as pandemic surges

 The health ministry said 1,761 people had died in the past day, raising India’s toll to 180,530 - still well below the 567,538 reported in the United States, though experts believe India’s actual toll far exceeds the official count.

-“While we are making all efforts to save lives, we are also trying to ensure livelihood and economic activity is less impacted,” Modi said, urging state governments to use lockdowns only as a last resort.
+“While we are making all efforts to save lives, we are also trying to ensure minimal impact on livelihoods and economic activity,” Modi said, urging state governments to use lockdowns only as a last resort.

 DELHI RUNNING OUT OF OXYGEN